mars0i/popco/README.md

 ##### Purpose

-Agent-based models are typically “simple-agent” models, in which agents behave according to simple rules, or “complex-agent” models which incorporate complex models of cognitive processes.
+Agent-based models are typically "simple-agent" models, in which agents behave according to simple rules, or "complex-agent" models which incorporate complex models of cognitive processes.
 I argue that there is also an important role for agent-based computer models in which agents incorporate cognitive models of moderate complexity.
 In particular, I